makevoid/paperbank/Readme.md

 It's very cheap and widespread, you can use any linux box if you like, just remember to not connect it to the internet anymore

-- why Mycelium?
+- why Mycelium is used in the video?

-You can use whichever wallet you prefer, I found mycelium to be pretty straightforward in terms of cold storage, for maximum security you should always sign transactions offline :)
+You can use whichever wallet you prefer, blockchain, coinbase [insert your favourite wallet here] I found mycelium to be pretty straightforward in terms of cold storage, for maximum security you should always sign transactions offline :)

 - why Ruby?